Glossary

 - Ingress

 - The right to enter a tract of land.
-Often used interchangeable with access.
+Often used interchangeably with access.

 J

-- An equal undivided ownership of property by two or more persons.
-Upon death of any owner, the survivors take the decedent’s interest in the property.
+- An equal, undivided ownership of property by two or more persons.
+Upon the death of any owner, the survivors take the decedent's interest in the property.

 - A decree of a court.
-In practice this is the “lien” or charge upon the lands of a debtor resulting from the court’s award of money to a creditor.
+In practice, the lien or charge upon the lands of a debtor resulting from the court's award of money to a creditor.

 L

-- A form of title insurance policy, which insures the validity, enforceability and priority of a lender’s lien.
+- A form of title insurance policy that insures the validity, enforceability, and priority of a lender's lien.
 This form does not provide protection for the owner.

 - Lien

-- A legal gold for claim of a property as security for a debt or a charge.
+- A legal hold or claim on a property as security for a debt or charge.

 - A written promise to make a loan for a specified amount on specific terms.